jxnl/blog/docs/writing/posts/stochastic-software.md

 I hope that this article has helped you understand the importance of focusing on outcomes, metrics, and experiments instead of trying to think our way through edge cases and long tails.
 Additionally, I encourage you to develop the habit of making decisions and eliminating other possibilities.
 Lastly, I hope you will cultivate the practice of documenting your results and sharing them with your team, fostering a collective learning experience.
 As you're building these probabilistic systems, ask yourself:

-1. Would I make more progress if I just set up an experiment?
+1. Could an experiment just answer my questions?
-2. Do I know what I want to measure and improve when I set up this experiment?
+2. What specific improvements am I measuring?
-3. What is the decision that I'm going to make as a result of seeing the results of this experiment?
+3. How will the result help me make a decision?
-4. What are the conditions under which I will revisit this if I see neutral or negative results?
+4. Under what conditions will I reevaluate if results are not positive?
-5. Can I update my mental model of the system based on the results of this experiment to plan future work?
+5. Can I use the results to update my mental model and plan future work?

 I hope that this article has helped you understand the importance of focusing on outcomes, metrics, and experiments instead of trying to think our way through edge cases and long tails.
 Additionally, I encourage you to develop the habit of making decisions and eliminating other possibilities.
 Lastly, I hope you will cultivate the practice of documenting your results and sharing them with your team, fostering a collective learning experience.